Manikaran1996/snowball-relationship-extraction/README.md

 1. tagArticles-3 script to tag and store the articles in a collection instead of storing it in a dictionary.
 This is useful in case if the number of articles is more and can not be accomodated in a dictionary

 **Seed set Folder** It contains positive and negative seed set which we have created for extracting different kind of relations along with the articles in which those entities were mentioned

+### Snowball
+Snowball is a semi-supervised relation extraction approach and it requires only handful of examples as seed for learning and extracting structured data from plain text documents.
+These seed sets generate numerous patterns to include named-entity tags, for example \textit{<ORGANIZATION> in <LOCATION>}, this pattern will only match the pair of strings connected by "in" and connected strings are tagged by tagger as entity of types <ORGANIZATION> and <LOCATION>.
+**Command to run snowball**
+` python2 Snowball.py paramters.cfg sentences_file seeds_file_positive seeds_file_negative similarity_threshold confidance_threshold`
+In our experiments, setting similarity_threshold and confidence threshold to `0.7` gives the good result.